 Additionally, the FDA does not regulate multivitamins.
 This means a person should be cautious when choosing a multivitamin.
 They should research the company and look at customer reviews before making a purchase to ensure the product is safe.
 They should only buy products that clearly list the ingredients, their amounts, and the dosage.

 A person can also ask a healthcare professional for recommendations.

-If a person has any adverse reactions whilst taking multivitamins, they should seek medical advice.
+If a person has any adverse reactions while taking multivitamins, they should seek medical advice.
 According to the